 When you open System Information, it shows the Hardware Overview section.

-This gives you basic data about your Mac: its processor, speed, the amount of RAM it has, and so on.
+This gives you basic data about your Mac: its processor, the amount of memory it has, and so on.
 It also display your Mac’s serial number.

 You can click any of the entries in the sidebar to get information about specific types of hardware.
 For example, click Bluetooth to see the details about the type of Bluetooth hardware your Mac contains, and scroll down a bit to see a list of devices paired to your Mac.